Helpmewithbiblestudy.org

 The bowls of God's wrath and plagues are significant for the judgments they render:

-2. With the poisoning of all salt and fresh water, governments will be severely tested and societies could quickly collapse.
-Among numerous issues: drinking water is confined to limited supplies of packaged goods, personal hygiene is curtailed, and cooking is restricted.
-The second and third trumpet had already poisoned 1/3 of all salt and fresh water.
+Bowl 3.
+With the poisoning of all fresh water, governments will be severely tested and societies could quickly collapse.
+Among numerous issues: drinking water is confined to limited supplies of packaged goods, filtration systems will be required, personal hygiene is curtailed, and cooking is restricted.
+The Third Trumpet earlier poisoned 1/3 of all rivers and water springs, which usually feed into lakes (Rev 8:10-11).

-3. Increasing the heat of the sun to "scorching" critically exacerbates the problem of scarce safe water for any use and increases the risk of massive wildfires.
-The first trumpet already burned up 1/3 of the earth.
+Bowl 4.
+Increasing the heat of the sun to "scorching" critically exacerbates the problem of scarce safe water for any use and increases the risk of massive wildfires.
+And without water, hydroelectric production of electricity ceases.
+The First Trumpet already burned up 1/3 of the earth (Rev 8:7).
+The supernatural events of Bowls 1-4 did not cause people to recognize the authority of God or honor Him; instead, they blasphemed His name and did not repent.

 Instead of repenting, amidst this great suffering, the people did not fear God, blasphemed His name and failed to recognize that He was Lord of all.
 People preferred to follow the "great men of earth" and would be unable to hear the gospel (Rev 18:23).